jarviscanada/jarvis_data_eng_LiamGentile/linux_sql/README.md

 This script collects hardware data and inserts the data into a psql instance.
 It is assumed that this data is static, and so the script will be executed only once.

-###### `host_usage.sh`

-This script collects resource usage data and inserts the data into a psql instance.
-This script is executed every minute using `crontab` to track changes in the data over time.

 The script consists of 5 essential parts:
 1. Assigning CLI arguments to variables
 2. Ensuring the user provides 5 arguments (using `if [ ]; then`)